-Teacher coaches work to improve teachers' knowledge of academic subjects and help educators become better pedagogues.
-Instructional expertise is an important goal because research indicates that of all factors, teacher quality has the greatest effect on student achievement.
+Coaches work to improve teachers' knowledge of academic subjects and help educators become better pedagogues.
+Instructional expertise is an important goal because research indicates that of all factors under a school's control, teacher quality has the greatest effect on student achievement.
 When coaches are successful, they give teachers the ability to help students meet challenging academic standards and they also give teachers better classroom management skills.
 Under this option the Department of Education (DOE) would essentially eliminate city and unrestricted state funding for teacher coaches and rely instead on other professional development programs to help teachers improve their performance.

-Teacher coaches are one piece in a large array of ongoing professional development programs in the city's schools.
+Coaches are one piece in a large array of ongoing professional development programs in the city's schools.
 The DOE provides a variety of opportunities to teachers at all levels including mentoring, lead teachers, after school "in-service" courses, and (online) staff development.
 DOE is currently working to align teacher support and supervision with the demands of the new Common Core curriculum and also to use technology (ARIS Learn) to support teacher effectiveness.
-Some professional development activities are school-based while others are administered citywide.
+Some professional development activities are schoolbased while others are administered citywide.

-This year \$56 million from a variety of funding sources is expected to be spent on math, literacy, and special education coaches.
-Thirty-four percent (\$19 million) of these expenditures are funded with city dollars.
-There is also another \$13 million in state Contracts for Excellence money dedicated to coaches.
-Last year, a grand total of \$62 million from a variety of funding sources was spent on similar positions.
+This year \$49 million from a variety of funding sources (down from \$56 million last year) is expected to be spent on math, literacy, and special education coaches.
+Thirty-three percent (\$15.7 million) of these expenditures are funded with city dollars.
+There is also another \$11 million in state Contracts for Excellence money dedicated to coaches.
+Under this option, city funding for teacher coaches would be eliminated and the state's \$11 million in unrestricted aid would be used elsewhere.

 PROPONENTS MIGHT ARGUE that city funding for teacher coaches is not necessary given the DOE's myriad professional development offerings and funding from federal grants like Title II which is specifically for professional development.
-Similarly, they could point out that the federal government requires that 15 percent of a school's Title I allocation go towards teacher professional development-funds which could be diverted to support coaching positions.
+Similarly, they could point out that the federal government requires that 15 percent of a school's Title I allocation go towards teacher professional development-funds which could be used to support coaching positions.
 OPPONENTS MIGHT ARGUE that if professional development is a priority then it should be supported with adequate city funding.
 Opponents can also argue that reliance on grants could put these positions in jeopardy if the funding disappears over time.
 They can also say that the schools are supposed to have a high level of autonomy and should have many options for how to provide professional development to their teaching staff.